Waste – Disposal

 Responsibility for the full recovery or disposal of the waste

-Waste holders must transfer the waste to an authorised waste collector or waste processor for the collection or processing of the waste type in question and to explicitly instruct them to recover or dispose of this waste in an environmentally friendly manner.
+Waste holders must transfer the waste to an authorised person.
+An authorised person is a waste collector or waste processor for the collection or processing of the waste type in question.
+In addition, the waste holder must explicitly instruct them to recover or dispose of this waste in an environmentally friendly manner.
 If these conditions are not met, the waste holder continues to bear responsibility for the waste and can be tasked with a processing contract as the obliged entity.

 Please note

-By submitting a request to the competent body or by requesting to view details in the public register on the EDM portal, the waste holder can ensure that the waste collector or waste processor has the relevant entitlement.
+By requesting to view details in the public register on edm.gv.at , the waste holder can ensure that the waste collector or waste processor has the relevant entitlement.
+Alternatively, inquiries can be made with the competent authority.
 It must be possible to provide documentary evidence of the instruction of environmentally friendly recovery or environmentally friendly disposal; this can be done by way of a written contract, for example.

 Further links